Mroz Institute World Affairs Colloquium

 January 24, 2023, 6pm

-Max Kovalov will give an update about the Russian invasion of Ukraine.
-Max Kovalov, Ph.D., is instructor of International Studies and Bennett Director of the Mroz Global Leadership Institute at the College of Charleston.
+Along with a full-fledged military invasion, Russia weaponized everyday life in Ukraine, in Europe, and inside Russia.
+It weaponized energy resources, the power grid, nuclear power, food, memory and history, religion, and citizenship.
+Max Kovalov discusses the weaponization of everyday life in Ukraine following Russian invasion.
+Dr. Kovalov is an instructor of International Studies and Bennett Director of the Mroz Global Leadership Institute at the College of Charleston.
 His research focuses on democratization, politics of memory, populism, and political institutions in post-Communist states.

 January 30, 2023, 6pm

-Jonathan Fanton will discuss the initiatives to create the International Anti-Corruption Court, its mandate and goals, and challenges related to the Court’s functioning.
+Jonathan Fanton and Judge Wolf will discuss the initiatives to create the International Anti-Corruption Court, its mandate and goals, and challenges related to the Court’s functioning.

 Jonathan Fanton, Ph.D., served as president of the American Academy of Arts and Sciences from 2014 to 2019 and has been a special adviser to the World Refugee & Migration Council since its launch in 2017.
 As president of the American Academy, Fanton directed one of the nation’s oldest honorary societies and independent policy research centers.